-There are many decisions to make in straight bit selection.
-The most popular choice is a two flute carbide tipped straight bit.
+There are many decisions to make in straight router bit selection.
+The most popular choice is a two-flute carbide-tipped router bit.
 They will have less vibration and a smooth cut.
-A single flute is used when cut speed is more important than finish.
-Fewer flutes mean improved chip clearance and a faster speed.
-A straight bit with shear has angled carbide flutes for a slicing rather than chopping cut which produces a cleaner edge.
-If a plunge cut with a flat bottom is desired, look for the plunging straight bits.
-For the ultimate in finishing, nothing beats a solid carbide spiral, but they can be delicate and costly.
+A single flute is used when cut speed is more important than the finish.
+Fewer flutes mean improved chip clearance and faster speed.
+A straight router bit with shear has angled carbide flutes for a slicing rather than a chopping cut which produces a cleaner edge.
+If a plunge cut with a flat bottom is desired, look for the plunging straight router bits.
+For the ultimate in finishing, nothing beats a solid carbide spiral bit, but they can be delicate and costly.

-Always select the shortest length needed for the project since longer length can mean deflection and vibration.
-Never force the bit or use a worn or damaged bit.
+Always select the shortest length needed for the project since the longer length can mean deflection and vibration.
+Never force the router bit or use a worn or damaged bit.
 Always use multiple passes, especially with small diameter bits.
-Never cut more than half the bit diameter in a single pass.
+Never cut more than half the diameter of the router bit in a single pass.